-The error Unknown M code used denotes one of the following
+The error "Unknown M code used" denotes one of the following

-- The specified User Defined Command does not exist

-- The file is not an executable file
+- The specified User Defined Command does not exist - The file is not an executable file

-- · The file name has an extension

-- The file name does not follow this format M1nn where nn = 00 through 99

-- The file name used a lower case M

-For example to open and close a collet closer that is controlled by a parallel port pin using a bash script file using M101 and M102.
-Create two files named M101 and M102.
-Set them as executable files (typically right click/properties/permissions) before running LinuxCNC.
-Make sure the parallel port pin is not connected to anything in a HAL file.
+For example to open and close a collet closer that is controlled by a paraport pin using a bash script file using M101 and M102.
+Create two files called M101 and M102.
+Set them as executable files (typically right click/properties/permissions) before running EMC2.
+Make sure the paraport pin is not connected to anything in a hal file.